ChaceN89/job-dashboard/README.md

 ### Why These Technologies Were Chosen

 **Vue:** I have some experience with Vue and wanted to explore using it for making API requests as I have done often in React.
-Vue's reactive nature and state mangement make it a great choice for building a dynamic web applications that responds to changes in data.
+Vue's reactive nature and state management make it a great choice for building dynamic web applications that respond to data changes.

 **FastAPI:** I am familiar with FastAPI and have enjoyed using its documentation tools, particularly Swagger.
 FastAPI's ability to automatically generate interactive API documentation with Swagger UI and ReDoc is a significant advantage for showcasing the application's endpoints.

 **SQLite:** While a simpler backend could have been implemented using in-memory data structures, I chose to include a simple database to gain experience with SQLite.
 SQLite's lightweight nature and ease of use make it an excellent choice for managing simple data.

 **Tailwind:** I have used Tailwind to style many applications.
 I find it very simple to use  while building an application.
-I also like that it can work with standard CSS classes to allow flexability.
+I also like that it can work with standard CSS classes to allow flexibility.

 ### Application Features